hpuma/FakeNewsDetection/README.md

 # Overview
+With the surge of fake news plaguing social media along with my everlasting curiostiy.
+I decided to tackle this project with the goal of understanding how fake news can be exposed through the use of machine learning.
 In this hands on project, I learned how to train a Bidirectional Neural Network and LSTM based deep learning model to detect fake news from a given news corpus.
 The process could be done automatically without having humans manually review thousands of news related articles.

 # Project Outcomes
 - Create a pipeline to remove stop-words, perform tokenization and padding.